michael2012z/BitBible/markdown/KJV/files/1Chr.md

 23. But David took not the number of them from twenty years old and under: because the Lord had said he would increase Israel like to the stars of the heavens.

-24. Joab the son of Zeruiah began to number, but he finished not, because there fell wrath for it against Israel; neither was the number put in the account of the chronicles of king David.was: Heb. ascended
+24. Joab the son of Zeruiah began to number, but he finished not, because there fell wrath for it against Israel; neither was the number put in the account of the chronicles of king David.

 25. And over the king’s treasures was Azmaveth the son of Adiel: and over the storehouses in the fields, in the cities, and in the villages, and in the castles, was Jehonathan the son of Uzziah:

 26. And over them that did the work of the field for tillage of the ground was Ezri the son of Chelub:

-27. And over the vineyards was Shimei the Ramathite: over the increase of the vineyards for the wine cellars was Zabdi the Shiphmite:over the increase…: Heb. over that which was of the vineyards
+27. And over the vineyards was Shimei the Ramathite: over the increase of the vineyards for the wine cellars was Zabdi the Shiphmite:

 28. And over the olive trees and the sycomore trees that were in the low plains was Baal–hanan the Gederite: and over the cellars of oil was Joash: